NNTmux/newznab-tmux/README.md

   cd ../ && ./start.sh
   ```

+ * Several commands require root priviledges, such as editing files, chmod the paths, creating the ramdisk.
+If you have grsec compiled into your kernel, you will also need root priviledges for nmon and any other network monitoring app.

  * Additional scripts included in the script folder.
-I have included prepare.sh to make updating these sctipts alittle easier.
-I also included a svn updater, svn.sh.
-It performs a forced updated, which overwrites any changes you may have may to the stock nn+ scripts.
+I have included prepare.sh to make updating these scripts a little easier.
+I also included an svn updater, update_svn.sh.
+It performs a forced svn update, which overwrites any changes you may have may to the stock nn+ scripts and the updates the database.
+Also, included is revert.sh.
+This file removes the changes made to postprocess.sh and you need to run this before running stock update_releases.php.

  * Any variable in defaults.sh can be changed, except the paths to the commands, and the changed will take effect on the next loop of the monitor.
 By default, the monitor loops every 30 seconds